joshirushikesh141/RewardPointsProgram/README.md

 Used of JPA Repository.

-Database used as MySQL.
+Database used as PostgreSQL/MySQL/H2.

-Also provided details to use H2 Database as per the convinience.
+Also provided details to use PostgreSQL/MySQL/H2 Database as per the convinience.

 For unit test cases jUnit used.